ruuda/blog/posts/build-system-insights.md

 it may be obtained from a remote cache rather than by performing the build step.
 Caching rolls out naturally:

-* Different artefacts of a target can coexist in a cache.
+* Different artefacts of a build target can coexist in a cache.
   In particular,
   building is a no-op
   when building a previously built revision